decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-19-cc-under-harsh-ps.md

 ### Communication Complexity in Partial Synchrony and Harsh Partial Synchrony in Practice

 Observe that unbounded communication complexity occurs when both of the following conditions hold:

 1. Some honest party does not receive messages for several consecutive views: this could easily happen if for example, a party crashes and is attempting to recover, or if the party loses network access;
 2. During these several consecutive views, none of the blocks was finalized: this is only possible if $>t$ parties crash/lose network access or if there is a catastrophic network failure.

 If either of the above conditions are relaxed, or if the number of views is small, then the increase in communication complexity is probably insignificant in practice.

+Nevertheless, implementations of Simplex need to consider the possibility of harsh partial synchrony and at the very least implement a protocol for resending certificates.

 ### Epilogue

 Should we design protocols in Partial Synchrony or in Harsh Partial Synchrony?
-Perhaps like many other cases in distributed systems, there is a model that is a middle ground between the two that captures the practical scenarios better.
+Perhaps like many other cases in distributed systems, there is a model that is a middle ground between the two that captures practical scenarios better.

 Your thoughts/comments on [X]().